 Applications for core surgery training are made via the Core Surgery National Recruitment Office.
 Find out more information, including closing dates on the Surgery Recruitment website.

-Health Education Kent Surry and Sussex nationally coordinates the recruitment into Core Surgery Training round one (CT1) on behalf of England, Wales and Scotland.
+London and the South East (LaSE) nationally coordinates the recruitment into Core Surgery Training round one (CT1) on behalf of England, Wales and Scotland.
 This training programme is open to those who may want to train flexibly on a less than full-time basis (LTFT).
 You can request and apply for this after you have been offered the job.
 Restrictions apply.
 Find out more about LTFT

 Registration and application for core surgery and specialist training is online via Oriel.
 Further details person specifications and application deadlines are also available on the Oriel site.

 Northern Ireland has its own recruitment process.
 For further details please visit the Northern Ireland Medical and Dental Training Agency website.